peaceful-james/invoicer/README.md

 ### TODOs and dreams
+- change naming to use dates instead of just month names
+- use Money instead of float
 - simplify the form/statement duplication.
 Try to DRY and centralize schema.
 - add ability to "save" invoice for future use